thinkinglabs/thinkinglabs.github.io/_drafts/conways-three-other-laws-mike-amundsen.md

 >
 > -- Mike Amundsen

-The notes were taken based on the slides only without the voice over.
+Note taker note: *The notes were taken based only on the slides without the voice over.*

+Here and there I've added my own observations in an italic paragraph.

 ---